 Tiverton is a town in Newport County, Rhode Island, United States.
 The population was 15,780 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In Rhode Island
+There You Have It – The Best Places To Grow Up In Rhode Island

 If you’re looking for a breakdown of cities in Rhode Island ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.